Brettporter1/liri-node-app/README.md

 ### Concert This

-By typing 'concert-this' and 'the band name' into the command line, LIRI will provide you with a list of upcoming tour dates.
+By typing 'concert-this' and 'the band name' into the command line, LIRI will access the Bands In Town API and provide you with a list of upcoming tour dates.
 Other information given includes:

 * Venue Name
 * Location (City and State)